evanca/quick-portfolio/index.md

-# Innovation Hubs <br> A Story of Cities and Patents
+# Innovation Hubs - A Story of Cities and Patents

 # Abstract